davtsang/TsangNotes/README.md

        that are either "unannotated_path" for "skeletal" version, or "annotated_path" for the "full" version.
 IT IS RECOMMENDED THAT THESE HAVE THE SAME BOUNDING BOXES/SIZE in order for the skeletal version to maintain the same layout as the full version.
+       (If you would prefer to have a blank frame to replace the figure with, please use the the draftfigure package intead

+       	      \usepackage[allfiguresdraft]{draftfig})

+       using
+	      \includegraphics[draft=false]

+       for figures that should always appear and

+       	      \includegraphics[draft=\pfig]

+       for figures that should appear only in the full version.

 ## tufte-book class commands